homerhanumat/tridentmoon/content/classes/index.md

 * Thursdays, 5:30-7:00pm.

 I'll accomodate people who are new to Aṣṭāṅga, but the aim will be to move people quickly into guided Primary Series.

+Book classes on the Sole Collective website.
+Currently the price for a drop-in class is $20.